 and Collaborative Learning

-With its second Undergraduate Research Symposium, Maryville College again joins other college and university members of the Council on Undergraduate Research this month in promoting the importance of “high-quality undergraduate student-faculty collaborative research and scholarship.”
+With its third Undergraduate Research Symposium, Maryville College again joins other college and university members of the Council on Undergraduate Research this month in promoting the importance of “high-quality undergraduate student-faculty collaborative research and scholarship.”

-At 3 p.m., oral presentations will begin in three locations of the Clayton Center.
-Students of the Math and Computer Science, Natural Sciences and Social Sciences divisions will present their research in the Lambert Recital Hall.
+The symposium, which is open to the public and free to attend, gets underway at 1:30 p.m. with oral presentations beginning in three locations of the Clayton Center for the Arts.
+Students of the Behavioral Sciences, Education and Social Sciences divisions will present their research in the Harold and Jean Lambert Recital Hall.
 Presentations by students of the Fine Arts, Humanities and Languages and Literature divisions will take place in the Harry H. Harter Choral Rehearsal Room.
-Students representing the Education and Behavioral Sciences divisions will present in the Fulmer Family Room.
+Students representing the Math and Computer Science and Natural Sciences divisions will present in the Fulmer Family Room.

 In all, 14 students will give oral presentations.

 Starting around 2:15 p.m., students will share poster presentations in the upper-level Grand Corridor of the Clayton Center.
 During poster presentations, attendees will be able to talk to 13 students from seven different academic divisions about their research objectives and methods, data collection and analyses and conclusions.
 Research topics range from war photography as an art form to the correlations between plasma concentrations of TLT-1 and clinical outcomes in patients with acute respiratory distress syndrome.